gaogaotiantian/viztracer/docs/source/remote_attach.rst

     tracer.install()

 ``tracer.install()`` will basically add handlers for ``SIGUSR1`` and ``SIGUSR2`` which are only available on Unix.
-This also requires the program not using these two signals.
+This also requires the program not to use these two signals.

 Then when you are running this process, you can attach to it with VizTracer, using it's pid